?

 Recherche

-How to Decrease the Acidity of Coffee
+How to Decrease the Acidity of Coffee - 3 Strategies

-All coffee is acidic, which is why you might experience a burning sensation in your chest, or even full-blown acid reflux symptoms after enjoying a cup or two of your favorite brew.
+All coffee is acidic, which is why you might experience a burning sensation in your chest, or even full-blown acid reflux symptoms after enjoying a cup or two of your favourite brew.
 For some, this means avoiding coffee altogether, while for others it simply means dealing with the discomfort after drinking it.

 Acidity in coffee isn’t all bad though: it refers to the bean’s flavour profiles and balance, and shouldn’t be avoided altogether.
 Luckily, you don't have to avoid coffee or deal with the uncomfortable side effects of acidity.
 Here are a few strategies on how you can decrease the acidity of coffee, no matter what time of day you’re partaking.